ren11235/Positivity-Planner/README.md

 # 5. Link to API Documentation

-All documentation is within source code.
+API documentation is provided in the file API-Documentation.md in the Positivity Planner directory.

 # 6. Link to Project board